cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 ## Proposed solution

-We will add two new resource types, `Order` and `Challenge` in order to mirror their counterpart resource types in the ACME server.
+We will add two new resource types (CRDs), `Order` and `Challenge` in order to mirror their counterpart resource types in the ACME server.

 The `spec` fields of these two resources will be **immutable** - that is, changes to `spec` fields will not be allowed after the resource is initially created.